 Road bike handlebars & butterfly handlebars

-There are two bike handlebars that allow you to change the position of your arms repeatedly on the go and thus avoid a one-sided posture.
+There are two bike handlebars that allow you to change the position of your arms repeatedly while on the go and thus avoid a unilateral posture.

 A road bike handlebar allows for many different hand positions.
-Actually, a drop bar is built to create optimal aerodynamics, but it may also solve the problem of your numb hands.
-Bikes have even been spotted with road bike handlebars mounted upside down – with the drop facing up.
-This solution is rather unconventional, but if it helps…
+Actually, a drop bar is built to create optimal aerodynamics, but it might also solve the problem of your numb hands.
+There have even been bikes spotted with a road bike handlebar mounted upside down – with the drop facing up.
+This solution is rather unconventional, but if it helps...

-The butterfly handlebar is often found on trekking bikes, and here too you can grip at many different points, allowing you to change your hand position while on the go.
+The butterfly handlebar is often found on trekking bikes, where you can grip at many different points and thus change your hand position while riding.

 The material of the handlebar is important!

-Do a new bike fork or other tires help with numb hands?
+Do a new bike fork or different tires help with numb hands?

-The tires are far from the hands, what do they have to do with whether they fall asleep or not?
+The tires are far from the hands, so what do they have to do with whether they go numb or not?
 Quite simply – a lot.

 If you ride a lot on rough surfaces, the whole bike vibrates.
 And these vibrations can cause problems for your hands.
-There are two bike parts that can help:
+Here are two bike parts that can help:

-The thicker the bike tires are, the better they can absorb shocks.
-Therefore, it may be that on a racing bike with super narrow tires your hands fall asleep, but on a gravel bike with wider tires less so, and on a trekking bike with thick tires not at all.
+The thicker the bike tires, the better they can cushion shocks.
+Therefore, it may be that on a road bike with super-narrow tires, your hands fall asleep, but on a gravel bike with wider tires, less so, and on a trekking bike with thick tires, not at all.

-You can also include tire pressure in this consideration!
+You can also consider the tire pressure in this consideration!

 - A suspension fork for your hands